Wondering how to make your Christmas in Banff unforgettable?

 The perfect end to a wondrous winter trip in Banff National Park.

-Our Christmas in Banff National Park, with its incredible nature and wildlife, had us thinking about a return to explore the area in the summer sometime in the future.
+Our Christmas in Banff National Park, with its incredible nature and wildlife, made us think about returning to explore the area in the summer sometime in the future.

 Other activities, including day trips and tours that you might like to include on your visit to Banff National Park: